Refretting my 1999 RainSong WS1000

 Fret Tang Filer

 Because I chose to use a smaller wire, it’s smaller (thinner) tang required crimping to help it fit snugly into the wider slot.
 For this task, I used a specialty plier from StewMac, called a Fret Tang Crimper.
-I applied a thin bead of black CA glue along one side of the wavy tang, then hammered the new fret home.
-As careful as I was, the CA glue leaves a visible streak along one edge of each fret.
+After crimping I applied a thin bead of black CA glue along one side of the wavy tang, then hammered the new fret home.
+As careful as I was to apply the CA glue sparingly, it did squeeze out, leaving a visible streak along one edge of each fret.
 This had me a bit nervous, but read on to see what happened...

 Fret Tang Crimper

 Once all the fret wires are in place it is time to trim their ends flush with the edge of the fretboard.
-With the fret wires all trimmed, they are now filed flush with the edge of the fretboard.
 Care must be taken to not file the neck, itself, only the fret wire.